karlmulligan/mtl-transformations/README.md

 # mtl-transformations
 Code for "Structure Here, Bias There: Hierarchical Generalization by Jointly Learning Syntactic Transformations."
 The paper is available [here](https://arxiv.org).
 This code was largely adapated from the paper ["Does syntax need to grow on trees?
 Sources of hierarchical inductive bias in sequence to sequence networks"](https://www.mitpressjournals.org/doi/pdf/10.1162/tacl_a_00304) ([repo](https://github.com/tommccoy1/rnn-hierarchical-biases)).

+Larger files, such as the datasets, models, and results files (with accompanying R notebook used for analysis and generating figures) can be downloaded separately at our OSF project site: https://osf.io/yrq3j/

 ## Requirements
 This code was run using PyTorch version 0.4.1 with a GPU.